 - Double net lease: This is similar to a single net lease, with the main difference being that the tenant also pays some of the property insurance.

 - Triple net lease: The tenant pays a fixed rent amount, along with some or all of the common area maintenance, insurance, and property taxes.

 - Absolute triple net lease: This is like a triple net lease on steroids.
 The tenant is responsible for all costs, thus taking over full responsibility of the building without actually purchasing it.

 Questions about Commercial Lease Agreements?

-If you have questions or require guidance, don’t hesitate to contact us.
+If you have questions or require guidance on gross leases, net leases or modified gross leases, don’t hesitate to contact us.
 We can help you with all aspects of the lease process throughout Southwest Florida and Fort Lauderdale.

 At Trinity Commercial Group, Inc., our multi-disciplined team of professionals is widely respected for providing excellent leadership in a variety of commercial real estate services.